josharellano/idea-bank/README.md

 # idea-bank
 Learning all things web
-here to learn more on web developing tools
+here to discover more on developing